-Adding new license requirements under Section 746.7 of the EAR for specific EAR99 items destined to Iran (regardless of whether US persons are involved in the transaction and related activity).
-The covered items are identified by HTS-6 code in Supplement No. 7 to Part 746 of the EAR (these same items were also added to Supplement No. 4 or 5, as

-A new FDP Rule for Iran that largely mirrors the Russia and Belarus FDP Rules, though is more narrowly tailored.
+- Adding new license requirements under Section 746.7 of the EAR for specific EAR99 items destined to Iran (regardless of whether US persons are involved in the transaction and related activity).
+The covered items are identified by HTS-6 code in Supplement No. 7 to Part 746 of the EAR (these same items were also added to Supplement No. 4 or 5, as applicable, to Part 746 of the EAR to impose license requirements for their export, reexport, or in-country transfer to Russia and Belarus). - A new FDP Rule for Iran that largely mirrors the Russia and Belarus FDP Rules, though is more narrowly tailored.